Home

 becomes irresponsive to the presence of cancerous growth after a significant cancerous mass is present for about 3 years, or longer, or when the immune function is grossly suppressed.

 On the other hand, relaying on the conventional breast cancer diagnoses induces another obvious flaw, since it entirely neglects overdiagnosis.
-Knowing that 1 in 4 to 1 in 3 of conventionally diagnosed breast cancers are pseudo-disease implies that a significant portion of the diagnoses could have been pseudo-disease and, therefore, not true false-negatives.
+Knowing that 1 in 4 to 1 in 3 of conventionally diagnosed breast cancers are pseudo-disease implies that a significant portion of the diagnoses could have been pseudo-disease and, therefore, not false-negatives.

 Related to this, the number of positive (malignant) and suspicious biopsy results - 17 the former and 12 the latter - indicates selection bias toward women likely to have breast cancer.
 The usual rate of positive biopsy result is between 5% and 10%.
 Assuming that half of suspicious biopsies were, actually, breast cancer, puts the rate of positive biopsy results in the study at 32%.
-Relatively large number of participants with existing breast cancer would actually increase the chances that the portion of those with longer-term tumors will be closer to its statistical average.
+Relatively large number of participants with existing breast cancer actually increases the chances that the portion of those with longer-term tumors will be closer to its statistical average.
 But if uncontrolled, as it was in this study, it can be a source of unknown sample deviations, invalidating study results.

 The supplied data on study participants is, in general, very scarce, leaving open the possibility of some forms of selection bias.
 For instance, there is no data on age, except a hint in the Discussion section that study's participants were middle-aged women.